Britannia Hotels: Foundation and early years

 In 1987 Britannia Hotels converted an unused building in Manchester that had been the city's C&A department store - this became the Sachas Hotel.
-Later in the same year Bosworth Hall, a country house style hotel in Market Bosworth Leicestershire, was purchased.
+Later in the same year Bosworth Hall, a country house style hotel in Market Bosworth, Leicestershire, was purchased.
 Bosworth Hall was being converted from a hospital/nursing home into a hotel and Britannia took over the development from the builders who went bankrupt.
-In 1988 the company purchased and began development of the International Hotel adjacent to Canary Wharf in the London's Docklands.
+In 1988 the company purchased and began development of the International Hotel adjacent to Canary Wharf in London.
 The hotel opened on 9 June 1992.
 A year later, Britannia took over a 187-bedroom hotel in Stockport.
-After a period of refurbishment the Britannia Stockport Hotel opened in 1993.
-In the summer of the same year the group also purchased the Europa Hotel situated close to Gatwick Airport.
+After a period of refurbishment, the Britannia Stockport Hotel opened in 1993.
+In the summer of the same year, the group also purchased the Europa Hotel situated close to Gatwick Airport.

+Development since 2000

-In the following 10 years the group acquired 16 more hotels in locations such as Birmingham, Aberdeen and Newcastle.
-In November 2004 it acquired four hotels from the Grand Leisure Group: the Grand Hotel in Scarborough, the Grand Hotel in Llandudno, the Grand Burstin Hotel in Folkestone and the Grand Metropole in Blackpool.
-In January 2011, the company bought North West holiday camp business Pontins out of administration in an £18.5m deal which safeguarded about 1,000 jobs.
-Following the acquisition Britannia had to deal with a series of complaints.
+In the following 10 years, the group acquired 16 more hotels in locations such as Birmingham, Aberdeen and Newcastle.
+In November 2004, it acquired four hotels from the Grand Leisure Group: the Grand Hotel in Scarborough, the Grand Hotel in Llandudno, the Grand Burstin Hotel in Folkestone and the Grand Metropole in Blackpool.
+In January 2011, the company bought North West holiday camp business Pontins out of administration in an £18.5 million deal which safeguarded about 1,000 jobs.
+Following the acquisition, Britannia had to deal with a series of complaints.

-From 2005 to 2015 the Group enjoyed its most rapid period of expansion acquiring 23 hotels - including the Palace Hotel in Buxton and the Basingstoke Country Hotel acquired from the Hotel Collection and the Trecarn Hotel Torquay and Cavendish Hotel in Eastbourne.
-In 2016, Britannia Hotels also purchased The Bromsgrove Hotel & Spa which was previously owned and operated by Hilton.
-Later in 2017, Britannia Hotels also acquired the Royal Hotel in Hull from the Mercure Hotel Group expanding the empire to 53 Hotels.
+From 2005 to 2015, the group had its most rapid period of expansion, acquiring 23 hotels, including the Palace Hotel in Buxton and the Basingstoke Country Hotel acquired from the Hotel Collection and the Trecarn Hotel Torquay and Cavendish Hotel in Eastbourne.
+In 2016, Britannia Hotels also purchased The Bromsgrove Hotel & Spa which had been owned and operated by Hilton.
+Later in 2017, Britannia Hotels acquired the Royal Hotel in Hull from the Mercure Hotel Group, expanding to 53 hotels.